-Phillip Schofield shocks viewers after ‘defending’ Lady Hussey on This Morning
+Phillip Schofield shocks This Morning viewers after ‘defending’ Lady Hussey

 Fulani, founder and chief executive of Britain’s leading domestic abuse charity for women of African and Caribbean heritage, Sistah Spice, described the “traumatic” encounter in which Lady Susan persistently asked her what part of Africa she came from.

-Lady Susan, who served the late Queen for more than 60 years and is Prince William’s godmother, stepped down from her honorary role earlier this month, and expressed her “profound apologies for the hurt caused” via a statement.
+Lady Susan, who served the late Queen for more than 60 years and is Prince William’s godmother, stepped down from her honorary role, and expressed her “profound apologies for the hurt caused” via a statement.

 The subject of Lady Susan arose as Schofield and Willoughby discussed Harry and Meghan being honoured with a Ripple of Hope Award in recognition of their work on racial justice and mental health at a gala hosted by the Robert F Kennedy Human Rights (RFKHR).